isyuricunha/linkedin-mass-unfollow/readme.md

 </table>
 <br>

 PS: Keep the tab open to script still runing.
-You can alternated to another windows on your system, but not keep the tab open.
+You can alternated to another windows on your system, but keep the tab open.
 Don't close!

 Go to your follower/following: